PURE MTH 7072 - Fields and Modules

 Learning Activities Summary

-Lecture Schedule Week 1 Review, Fields Review of groups and rings.
+Lecture Schedule Week 1 Review, Fields Review of rings.
 Fields: basic definitions and examples.
-Week 2 Fields Vector spaces, polynomials over a field, field extensions, algebraic elements.
-Week 3 Fields Embeddings, primitive elements, splitting fields.
-Week 4 Fields Galois theory.
-Week 5 Fields Algebraic closure, finite fields.
-Week 6 Fields, Modules Finite fields (cont.).
+Week 2 Fields Vector spaces, polynomials over a field, algebraic elements.
+Week 3 Fields Finite extensions and algebraic extensions, embeddings, algebraically closed fields.
+Week 4 Fields Splitting fields and normal extensions, finite fields.
+Week 5 Fields Galois Theory.
+Week 6 Fields, Modules Galois Theory (cont.).
 Modules: basic definitions and examples, submodules, quotient modules.
-Week 7 Modules Module homomorphisms, isomorphism theorems, torsion, free modules, cyclic modules, direct sums.
-Week 8 Modules Finitely generated modules over a principal ring.
-Week 9 Modules Applications to abelian groups and matrices.
-Week 10 Modules Applications to matrices (cont.).
-The exponential of a matrix.
-The axiom of choice and Zorn's lemma.
-Week 11 Modules Applications of the axiom of choice and Zorn's lemma.
-Tensor products.
-Week 12 Modules, Review Tensor products (cont.).
-Review.
+Week 7 Modules Module homomorphisms, isomorphism theorems, direct sums.
+Week 8 Modules Finitely generated modules and free modules.
+Week 9 Modules Finitely generated modules over a principal ring.
+Week 10 Modules Finitely generated modules over a principal ring (cont.), Applications to matrices.
+Week 11 Modules Applications to matrices (cont.).
+Week 12 Modules, Review Review.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: